Focus groups are a useful tool for companies that want to perform extensive market research on their products and services.

 The easiest way to be selected to take part in a focus group is to register to a paid survey website, rather than searching for focus groups near you.

-Many of these survey websites offer their users the opportunity to apply to take part in focus groups, as well as for filling out paid surveys.
+Many of these survey websites offer their users the opportunity to apply to take part in focus groups, as well as for filling out paid surveys for companies looking to gather opinions.

-The following is a list of 5 websites that regularly offer paid focus groups, pay their participants well and give their members a half-decent chance at being selected to take part.
+The following is a list of 7 websites that regularly offer paid focus groups, pay their focus group participants well and give their members a half-decent chance at being selected to take part in studies.
 Overall, these are the websites we rate highest for offering focus group opportunities:

 Survey Junkie focuses on consumer opinions about various brands and products you may interact with daily.

-These points can be exchanged for a variety of retail gift cards, PayPal payments (which are issued immediately), or direct bank transfers.
-Residents of the USA, CA and AUS can apply to take part.
+The points you will earn from participating in the research above, can be exchanged for a variety of retail gift cards, money in the form of a PayPal payment (which is issued immediately), or by direct bank transfers for cash.
+Residents of the USA, UK, CA and AUS can apply to take part.

 TGM Panel is one of the more diverse websites paying consumers for their opinions.
-As with most of these websites, you’re most likely to get paid by answering surveys, of which they have a wide selection.
+As with most of these websites, you’re most likely to get paid by answering surveys, of which they have a wide selection, as their survey inventory is very high.

 However, you’ll also be given the opportunity to get involved with focus groups or mystery shopping tasks as they become available.

 You’ll be rewarded with PayPal payments (issued within 72 hours of request), Amazon vouchers or retail gift cards for your participation.
-TGM Panel operates internationally and is available in 80+ countries.
+TGM Panel operates internationally and is available in 80+ countries, making it a good option for just about everybody.

 Ipsos is one of the most well-known and reputable market research companies.
-It has been paying consumers for their opinions since 1975.
+It has been paying consumers for their opinions since 1975 and conducts reputable research.

-It sends out automated emails to its members whenever a new project is available, including for online surveys, paid focus groups, mobile surveys, and more.
+They send out automated emails to their members whenever new studies become available, including for online surveys, paid focus groups, mobile surveys, and more.

-Ipsos i-Say rewards its members very well for their time, compared to its competitors.
+Ipsos iSay rewards its members very well for their time compared to its competitors, and they offer a steady stream of opportunities to participate.
 Points earned can be converted into retail vouchers, PayPal payments or prepaid debit cards.

 LEO Surveys is a Canadian website run by a very reputable company, which offers its members the opportunity to complete around 500 surveys per year.
-These could be short surveys paying $1, or longer surveys that offer a payment range topping $35.
+These could be short surveys paying $1 per completion, or longer surveys that offer a payment range topping $35.

 They also offer in-person and online focus groups if you live in Canada or in the United States.
 In-person focus groups are typically held in major city centers.